pingcap/docs-cn/tools/binlog/reparo.md

 ./bin/reparo -config reparo.toml
 ```

-### Note
+> **Note:**
+>

-* `data-dir` specifies the directory for the binlog file that Drainer outputs.
+> * `data-dir` specifies the directory for the binlog file that Drainer outputs.
-* Both `start-datatime` and `start-tso` are used to specify the time point for starting recovery, but they are different in the time format.
+> * Both `start-datatime` and `start-tso` are used to specify the time point for starting recovery, but they are different in the time format.
 If they are not set, the recovery process starts from the earliest binlog file by default.
-* Both `stop-datetime` and `stop-tso` are used to specify the time point for finishing recovery, but they are different in the time format.
+> * Both `stop-datetime` and `stop-tso` are used to specify the time point for finishing recovery, but they are different in the time format.
 If they are not set, the recovery process ends up with the last binlog file by default.
-* `dest-type` specifies the destination type.
+> * `dest-type` specifies the destination type.
 Its value can be "mysql" and "print."
+>

-    * When it is set to｀mysql｀, the data can be recovered to MySQL or TiDB that uses or is compatible with the MySQL protocol.
+>     * When it is set to `mysql`, the data can be recovered to MySQL or TiDB that uses or is compatible with the MySQL protocol.
 In this case, you need to specify the database information in `[dest-db]` of the configuration information.
-    * When it is set to ｀print｀, only the binlog information is printed.
+>     * When it is set to `print`, only the binlog information is printed.
 It is generally used for debugging and checking the binlog information.
 In this case, there is no need to specify `[dest-db]`.
+>

-* `replicate-do-db` specifies the database for recovery.
+> * `replicate-do-db` specifies the database for recovery.
 If it is not set, all the databases are to be recovered.
-* `replicate-do-table` specifies the table fo recovery.
+> * `replicate-do-table` specifies the table for recovery.
 If it is not set, all the tables are to be recovered.